TrebleScripts/Treble-Portfolio/README.md

 Professional Roblox scripting portfolio
 *By Treble (@losttreble#8848)*

-Hey, I’m Treble — a 22-year-old full-stack Roblox scripter with over 2 years of experience and hundreds of hours dedicated to mastering both client and server-side development on the platform.
+Hey, I’m Treble — a 22-year-old full-stack Roblox scripter with 2+ years of experience building production-ready, studio-grade systems from the ground up.
+I’ve spent hundreds of hours mastering both client-side and server-side development, with a focus on creating gameplay and backend frameworks that scale effortlessly.

-I specialize in building complete, production-ready systems such as:
+I specialize in developing complete, modular systems that combine polished UI/UX with secure, server-authoritative logic, including:

-- 🧳 Inventory frameworks with GUI + saving
+🧬 Dynamic trait and stat progression frameworks

+🤖 Advanced AI with patrols, behavior modes, and squad logic

+🛒 Monetization systems with gamepass shops, dev products, and promo codes

-- ⚔️ Frame-based combat with animation syncing
+⚔️ Frame-based combat with synced animations, abilities, and cooldowns
-- 🎰 Gacha summoning systems with pity + auto-sell
-- 🧠 Turn-based AI logic with grid-based movement

-I have a deep understanding of the Roblox API and a strong grasp of best practices used by top studios.
-While I don’t handle animations or VFX directly, I’m capable of scripting nearly any gameplay or backend system from the ground up.

-I build systems that are **modular**, **scalable**, and designed for **long-term content expansion**.
-I focus on performance, readability, and reliability.

-Most recently, I completed Clone Battles — a full-featured AI combat game built entirely from scratch.
+🔫 Genre-spanning gameplay such as FPS weapon systems with bloom & recoil

+📦 Fully modular inventory, drop, and economy systems

+I follow best practices used by top studios, ensuring my code is readable, maintainable, and designed for long-term content expansion.
+While I don’t create animations or VFX myself, my systems are built to integrate seamlessly with them for polished final results.

+Most recently, I’ve delivered Clone Battles and a range of advanced AI, progression, and monetization systems that demonstrate both technical depth and player-focused design.

 ---